The Difference Between UX and UI (And Why They’re so Important)December 23, 2019

 1. Set a clear website objective

 Before you even start thinking about design, you should have a clear goal or objective in mind for your new school website.
-Are you looking to attract new prospective parents, drive enrolments, or showcase your new branding?
+Are you looking to attract new prospective parents, drive enrollments, or showcase your new branding?
 Setting a clear (and measurable) objective for your website will help keep your team on track and focused on reaching your goal.

 2. Remember to put yourself in the user’s shoes